How to Install a Bathroom Exhaust Fan

 1) Identify the exhaust fan's location: Try to locate the fan housing either near the center of the room or next to a shower enclosure.
 Push the end of a screwdriver through the drywall in the desired location.
 If the drywall will not hold the screwdriver, tape it in place.
 The screwdriver acts as a location aid.
 Climb into the attic with a second screwdriver and find the first screwdriver.
 Check the area around the first screwdriver for obstructions.
 If an obstruction interferes with the chosen location, find an appropriate spot and push the second screwdriver through the bathroom ceiling.

 2) Plan the duct’s path: Look for the most direct route from the exhaust fan toward the discharge vent.
 A short straight duct run helps the fan’s efficiency, while a long restricted duct can impede the fan tremendously.

 1) Layout the fan housing: Remove the screwdriver from the bathroom ceiling.
 Center the fan housing over the screwdriver hole in the ceiling.
 Trace around the outside of the fan housing with a pencil.

-2) Cut the hole in the bathroom ceiling: Push a drywall saw into the screwdriver's hole.
-Cut from the screwdriver hole toward the outline, then follow the outline.
+2) Cut the hole in the bathroom ceiling: Push a drywall saw into the hole the screwdriver made.
+Cut from the screwdriver hole toward the outline, and then follow the outline.